In their own words:

 I mean why a little ole insignificant little fellow like me turns up to run the whole United States transplant network, that was scary.
 You know, if I'd stopped to think about it, I would've probably passed out.
 But as it was, I did it and I enjoyed it and I knew I was doing something good.

-Gene A. Pierce is Executive Director Emeritus of the United Network for Organ Sharing (UNOS), a position he held from 1986 to 1995.
+Gene A. Pierce was Executive Director Emeritus of the United Network for Organ Sharing (UNOS), a position he held from 1986 to 1995.
 Earning a bachelor’s degree in chemistry from Randolph-Macon College in 1958, Pierce had no medical background when, in 1964, he was recruited to the Medical College of Virginia Department of Surgery.
 The Chairman, Dr. David Hume, was leading one of the earliest clinical transplant programs in America, and hired Mr. Pierce to be the department administrator.
 In 1969, Hume, along with Dr. Bernard Amos, a Duke University immunologist, initiated efforts to organize transplant centers to share kidneys and clinical outcomes data.
 Thus was born the South-Eastern Organ Procurement Foundation (SEOPF), which became the first organization in America dedicated to a computerized matching system linking organ donors and recipients.
 Gene Pierce was its founding Executive Director and led SEOPF as it became the progenitor organization of UNOS.
 He retained a wealth of personal knowledge and experience in the field of organ procurement and transplantation, and nurtured extensive contacts throughout the world generating information and goodwill on behalf of organ donors, transplant recipients and many relevant organizations.
 Gene Pierce’s alma mater, Randolph-Macon College, and Southern Vermont College each awarded him honorary doctoral degrees in recognition of a distinguished career and his numerous lifetime achievements.
 He passed away in August 2017.

 Interviewer: While the ASTS is blessed with a rich history of its surgeon members, we also know that there are very prominent professional individuals who are not surgeons who can be with us from time to time.
 Chimera Chronicles is honored to have Mr. Gene Pierce.
 Mr. Pierce, who we should probably call Dr. Pierce because he has two doctorate degrees, each of them an honorary doctorate, a Doctorate of Humane Letters from Southern Vermont College and an honorary Doctor of Laws degree from Randolph-Macon, is in fact the founding executive director of the Southeastern Organ Procurement Foundation and of the United Network for Organ Sharing.
 Gene?